Colonia Dignidad: History

+The first inhabitants of Colonia Dignidad arrived in 1961, brought by German citizen Paul Schäfer.
+Born in 1921 in the town of Troisdorf, Schäfer's first employment in Germany was as a welfare worker for children in an institution of the local church.
+He was fired from that post at the end of the 1940s and faced accusations of sexual abuse against children in his care.
+While these first reports led to his dismissal, no criminal proceedings were initiated.

 Schäfer had been following the ministry of William Branham from Germany, and was very excited when Branham made a personal visit to Germany in 1955.
 Schäfer and other members of his church served as William Branham's personal security detail on his 1955 European tour.
-One sermon during his visit to Karlsruhe, Germany, left a deep impression on Schäfer.
+One sermon during his visit to Karlsruhe, left a deep impression on Schäfer.
 Schäfer claimed to experience a healing in the meeting, and thereafter began to strongly teach some of Branham's key doctrines.
-Following the 1955 meetings with Branham, Schäfer began to put more of William Branham's doctrines into practice in his group, and began to insist to his followers that they were the only "only faithful ones" to William Branham's teachings.
-"Strong ties were forged" between Schäfer, William Branham, and Ewald Frank during Branham's time in Germany, and many future members of Colonia would find refuge with Frank in Germany after investigations were launched into Colonia in later years.
+Following the 1955 meetings with Branham, Schäfer began to put more of William Branham's doctrines into practice in his group, and began to insist to his followers that they were the "only faithful ones" to William Branham's teachings.

+"Strong ties were forged" between Schäfer, William Branham, and Ewald Frank during Branham's time in Germany.
+Schäfer may have been influenced to move to Chile by Branham's doomsday prophesies that predicted the imminent destruction of western democracies.
+Schäfer continued to promote Branham's teaching throughout his life, and many escapees and the current members of Colonia are still affiliated with the teachings of Branham.

 Ewald Frank was a key figure in helping Colonia establish its weapons factories by contracting with German arms producers to assist the colony in setting up their operations.
 Frank also played a role in assisting in the sale and transport of the materials and supplies for the operations in Colonia.
-Schäfer maintained connections to Branham until the time of his death in 1965.
+When investigations were launched into Colonia in later years, many members of the colony fled back to Germany where they found refuge with Frank.
+Schäfer maintained connections to Branham until the latter's death in a car accident in 1965.

-The first inhabitants of Colonia Dignidad arrived in 1961, brought by German citizen Paul Schäfer, who was born in 1921, in the town of Troisdorf.
-Schäfer's first employment in Germany was as a welfare worker for children in an institution of the local church, a post from which he was fired at the end of the 1940s; he then faced accusations of sexual abuse against children in his care.
-While these first reports led to his dismissal, no criminal proceedings were initiated.
-Schäfer became a follower of William Branham who campaigned in Europe during the 1950s.
-Schäfer may have been influenced to move to Chile by Branham's doomsday prophesies that predicted the imminent destruction of western democracies.
-Schäfer continued to promote Branham's teaching throughout his life, and many escapees and the current members of Colonia are still affiliated with the teachings of Branham.
-Afterwards, he worked as an independent preacher, forming a community in Gronau, which is an organization dedicated to working with children at risk.
-He quickly acquired great influence over his members, who had to perform hard farm work without pay.
-Shortly thereafter, stories reemerged relating to the earlier allegations of pedophilia against him.
-As a result, in 1961, Schäfer organized the emigration of several hundred members of their community to Chile.